Currency:

 The above validator only works for one given subpage address.
 If you want to check, for example, several hundred subpages, Bulk W3C Validator will come in handy.
 Bulk URL validation is also available in the context of the previously mentioned CSS - Bulk W3C CSS Validator.

-5. Meta tags
+5. Meta Tags

 Meta tags contain basic information about each web page.

-They include, for example, the title and description of the page.
+These include, for example, the title and description of the page.
 They can be seen in Google search results, that is, in the so-called SERPs.

-Important note - the Google search engine does not always follow your recommendations.Sometimes he presents the meta tags in his own way, thinking he just "knows better".
+Important note - the Google search engine does not always follow your recommendations.
+Sometimes he presents the meta tags in his own way, thinking he just "knows best".

-6. Image State
+6. Image Status

 7. Site traffic

-Google Analytics seems pretty simple to many beginners, but trust me, you can "dive" into it for many, many hours.
+Google Analytics seems pretty simple to many beginners, but trust me - you can "dive" into it for many, many hours.

-8. Subpages included in the Google index
+8. Subpages Included in the Google Index

 The aforementioned Screaming Frog will also tell you a lot about this - among other things, it provides a list of all available subpages that the robot encounters during its work.